 Try the envelope system.
 The envelope system is a budgeting method where you literally put cash into envelopes, and you can only use that cash for the week (or another pre-determined amount of time).
 Once the cash is gone, you can’t spend anything more.
 The idea is to set a strict budget, so you avoid getting into debt — studies show that people who use cash actually spend less money than those who rely on credit.

 Use technology to help you save money.
 57 million Americans don’t have savings for emergencies.
-Use an app like Daily Change® to help you start growing your savings account and hit financial goals.
-The app allows you to set certain money saving challenges — like brown bagging your lunch.
-The challenges are tracked using the app, which then sets aside the money you saved.
+Use an app to help you start growing your savings account and hit financial goals.

 Track your health.
 The same way you can use apps to track your finances, you can also use them to track your health.
 What gets measured gets improved, so make sure you track how often you’re exercising and what you’re eating with apps like those on My Fitness Pal, Couch to 5k for running, or Pact to keep you motivated (you can earn cash rewards for hitting health goals).